sap218/acidoseq/README.md

 Again, I would suggest inputting the Kaiju output and the FASTA of all reads into the same directory - not specifically in the input folder, though if you do, you would need to type: `input/all.fa`.

-All outputs will deposit in the **output** file.
+All outputs will deposit in the **output** file, e.g. `output/acido-reads_ALL_2018-08-21_16-09-48.fa`.
 You will be prompted for inputs throughout: e.g. style of plots, and pH of soil.
+There will be various statistical outputs in the terminal: read-length, Acidobacteria coverage, and AT/GC.

 ###### Part 1
-`Do you wish to analyse all Acidobacteria species only or look more closely at the unclassified taxons?	('ALL' or 'U')?`
+`Analyse all Acidobacteria species or look more closely at the unclassified taxons?	('ALL' or 'U')?:` `ALL`

-`Input here:` `ALL`

 ###### Part 2
 `Enter your Kaiju (edited) file:` `result_seqid_taxon.csv`

-`Acidobacteria coverage of file:` `17.04%`

 ###### Part 3
 `Enter the FASTA file of all reads:` `all.fa`

-`Successful!
-You can find the file here:` `output/acido-reads_ALL_2018-08-21_16-09-48.fa`

-`Read Lengths Min: 224	Max: 46410`

-`AT`	`Min: 25.950380	Max: 74.068541	Mean: 42.573709`

-`GC`	`Min: 25.931459	Max: 74.049620	Mean: 57.426291`

 ###### Part 4
 `Insert the style you want:` `ggplot`

 ###### Part 5
-`To observe the subdivison regions enter 'span' for means enter 'line'`
+`To observe the subdivison regions enter 'span' for means enter 'line':` `line`

-`Enter plot type here:` `line`

-Finally, you will be asked about pH:

 `Insert pH of soil (use the mapping script as reference):` `4.85`